Jsamuda25/Art-Gallery-Web-App/README.md

 - The search for an artwork functionality is implemented using a dropdown bar and search bar.
 - Users can delete their reviews.
 - Users can view all the workshops they are enrolled in (I believe this is an extra piece of functionality).
 - PUG forms and parametrized URL IDs were used as much as possible to send or get information.

-I tended to refrain from using client JavaScript where I could.
+Launching instructions:

+- Input ‘npm install’ in the terminal of correct directory location
+- Input ‘node database-initializer.js’ in correct terminal to initialize database
+- Input 'node server.js' in correct terminal to run the server
+- Input URL http://localhost:3000/ in browser